 Current IRSE assessing agencies include industry names such as Hitachi Rail STS, London Underground, Network Rail, Siemens UK and PM Training.
 You can find a full list of IRSE Assessing Agencies here.

 If you are in the field of railway signalling and telecommunications engineering and have a commitment to professional development in the industry you are welcome to apply!

 For more details on the application process contact the Licensing Team firstname.lastname@example.org.
 You can also download our leaflet “Become an IRSE Assessing Agency" here.

 A meeting for assessing agencies is held annually, which covers key topics of relevance to assessors and those delivering the scheme.
-The last annual meeting was held on 2 December 2020 with an array of presentations and speakers covering:
+Presentations cover:

-If you are an assessing agency and would like a copy of the presentations given at this event please contact firstname.lastname@example.org
+If you are an assessing agency and would like a copy of the presentations given at recent events please contact email@example.com

 IRSE regularly produces briefing notes giving detailed guidance on various aspects of the Licensing Scheme.

 Briefing notes are guidance which is designed to help both Assessing Agencies and licence holders/applicants to understand the requirements of the Competence Assessment Checklists.
 Briefing notes are also used to explain any changes that are made to the Scheme or its supporting documentation.

 Recently issued IRSE briefing notes can be found here

 Email firstname.lastname@example.org to find out more about becoming an IRSE Assessing Agency or how to access the benefits listed above.